 With that being the case, you’ll need to come up with some solid qualifying medical conditions before you visit with a doctor to get your license.
 Since Oklahoma’s law says medical marijuana can be used to treat any condition, it’s actually a fun and easy process to pick what you got.
 I went with two medical marijuana staples and one off the beaten path:

-I really, really, really wanted to go with Coulrophobia, but as a friend pointed out, marijuana is probably the wrong drug for that.
-Remember, marijuana can make you paranoid.
+As a friend pointed out, marijuana is probably the wrong drug to treat Coulrophobai because it can make you paranoid.

 Once you determine your medical condition, it’s off to Step 2…

 According to the Medical Marijuana Authority website, there are only about 150 or so doctors in the state who can provide medical marijuana recommendation.
 You can view the full list here.

 Most general practitioners, like mine, don’t issues recommendations.
 In that case, you’ll probably need to turn to a clinic or physician who specializes in medical marijuana.
 I went with a place that came up high on a Google search – Herbe Verde.
 Here’s how the process worked: